Shemay: Layout

 The tomb consists of a large mudbrick mastaba with a pillared hall in its center, which is entered from the North side via a forecourt and an 8 m long causeway.
 All these structures are paved with limestone while the walls of the pillared hall were adorned with offering scenes.
 A red granite false door is located on the south-east wall of the hall.
-Several stelae representing Shemay were discovered in niches on the external northern face of the mastaba were offerings to Shemay would possibly have been made.
+Several stelae representing Shemay were discovered in niches on the external northern face of the mastaba where offerings to Shemay would possibly have been made.

 An inscription on the East wall of the hall is dated to the first year of the reign of Neferkauhor, fourth month of the Shemu season, day 2.
 This inscription is the sole contemporary attestation of Neferkauhor beyond the Coptos Decrees.
 The upper register of the wall shows on the left Shemay with his wife.
 In front of him are workmen dragging a stone.
 In the middle register is shown the slaughtering of a bull and the dragging of another stone.
 In this register king Neferkauhor is mentioned twice.
 The lowest register shows a boat fight in the marshes.
 Another inscription details what Shemay's son Idy did for his father, giving offerings and ordering repair works in the necropolis.